Nozzles and discs

 Increasingly used, these nozzles can operate at low pressure.
 Slot and air injection nozzles produce a spectrum of medium to large droplets with a flat jet (brush) that is not very sensitive to drift.

-The calibrated disc breaks up the liquid stream.
+The calibrated pellet breaks up the liquid vein.
 Formerly a simple perforated metal part, it is now often made of ceramic and can incorporate the propeller.
-While the disc is a good starting point for choosing the right nozzle, the propeller plays an essential role.
+While the pellet is a good starting point for choosing a nozzle, the propeller plays an essential role.
 For an identical tablet, the choice of propeller can vary the flow rate from 1 to 4.
 It is therefore essential to ensure that the same propellers are used everywhere to achieve the same flow rate through the nozzles.

 Pastille positioned on the "high flow" side